 After completing our first project on the island, we take some time out to explore the area, go snorkeling in the magical waters that surround these islands.
-After all Galapagos is known for its incredible marine life!
+After all, Galapagos is known for its incredible marine life!
 These days will be nothing short of magical while we submerge ourselves in the local beauty of the landscape and the diverse wildlife that inhabits it.

 Our next volunteer project starts as we take time to understand the problems faced by these islands.
 We will start with a microplastic collection which immediately helps the local environment.
 During these days cleaning up beaches we are joined by local scientists who will help us identify which plastics we are collecting and what effect they have on the environment and marine life.

+We will have a much better understanding of pollution here in the Galapagos after the microplastic collection project and can reward ourselves with an incredible tour out to Kicker Rock.
 One of the best spots for snorkeling, Kicker Rock or Leon Dormido is an amazing rock formation near San Cristobal Island.
-This amazing landmark, Kicker Rock / Leon Dormido is a remnant of a vertical tuff cone formation, rising almost 153 meters (500 feet) from the ocean.
+This amazing landmark, Kicker Rock is a remnant of a vertical tuff cone formation, rising almost 153 meters (500 feet) from the ocean.
 The erosion has given the rock its characteristic shape, which some see as a shoe, hence the name Kicker Rock.
 Others see it as a sleeping sea lion or Leon Dormido in Spanish.

+The last week will see us taking adventure to the next level.
 We start with treks up to two of the Galapagos' volcanoes, Sierra Negra and Chico.
-Sierra Negra has erupted 6 times since 1948 and rises to an altitude of 1124m.
-Next up is kayaking in beautiful secluded coves, watching the wildlife and snorkelling again to make sure you don't miss out on turtle spotting!
+Sierra Negra has erupted six times since 1948 and rises to an altitude of 1124 meters.
+Next, we go kayaking in beautiful secluded coves, watching the wildlife and snorkeling again to make sure you don't miss out on turtle spotting!

-Sadly, the time has come to begin processing the once-in-a-lifetime experiences that the last 29 days have taken us on.
-Our lives are all somewhat chaotic right now, so we are sure that you will reflect on how amazing it was to have a chance to take a break from everything, learn about ourselves, but also prioritize time to experience and have gratitude for our own beautiful and historic culture and environment.
+We can't leave without stopping at a turtle ranch before starting the program wrap here in the Galapagos!
+Sadly, the time has come to begin processing the once-in-a-lifetime experiences that the last month has brought.
+We are sure that you will reflect on how amazing it was to have a chance to take a break from everything, learn about ourselves, but also prioritize time to experience and have gratitude for our own beautiful and historic culture and environment.

 *Each week there will be some designated free time so that you can catch up on email, laundry, rest, and explore.